The Roberta K. Eichler Heart of Gold Scholarship

 - Students, please include your name in the filenames you upload , for example: "HeartOfGoldScholarship_Resume_JSmith" or "HeartOfGoldScholarship_Essay_JSmith."

-- Upon submission, an email with a copy of the submission will be sent to the student email you provide below.
+- After clicking "Submit", an email with a copy of the form will be sent to the student email you provide below.
 Please retain this message for your records.

 - If you register for an account, you may access a save feature that will allow you to save and return to your application prior to submission.